code-guy21/StudyLoop/README.md

-# TutorLink
+# LearnLoop

-TutorLink is a custom-built tutoring platform that allows students to easily schedule tutoring sessions and make secure online payments.
+LearnLoop is a custom-built tutoring platform that allows students to easily schedule tutoring sessions and make secure online payments.
 The platform provides a streamlined, user-friendly interface where users can view tutor availability in real-time, book sessions, and receive automated confirmations.
 Integrated with Stripe for secure payments and Calendly for scheduling, TutorLink ensures a seamless experience for both tutors and students.

 ## Table of Contents